empathyco/x/.github/contributing/tests.md

 });
 ```

-- Remember to give proper names to the API interface in order to give information about what it does
-  instead of how it does it.
-It's mandatory to define interfaces for the API inputs, and the output
-  to keep the API clearer.
+- Remember to give proper names to the API interface to provide information on what it does instead of how it does it.
+You must define interfaces for the API inputs, and the output to keep the API clearer.

 ```ts
 // ✅ Good